jmreardon-yoppworks/dmn-bench/README.md

 On 9.44.0.Final, with lists of 10 elements:

+This benchmark demonstrates the performance of various list filter expressions.
+Expressions that use names outside the list item's root context have high overhead.

 ```
 [info] Benchmark                               Mode  Cnt    Score   Error   Units
 [info] DmnListFilterBench.evaluate1Function   thrpt   10   15.985 ± 0.441  ops/ms